pateljay7/universal-api-cache/examples/README.md

 # Examples

-This directory contains usage examples for different frameworks.
+This directory contains usage examples for different frameworks and use cases.

 ## Express Example